Given that most of us are still staying at home as much as possible, there’s no better time to have a wardrobe clear out.

 Alternatively, if you’re feeling brave, put a fresh and unique spin on your wardrobe by rocking the hue head-to-toe.
 This is inspired by Alexander McQueen and Hugo Boss, who showcased chic lilac suits and dresses at their AW20 shows.

-Oh, and did I mention that they looked fabulous?
+Oh, and did we mention that they looked fabulous?

 Speaking of feminine AW20 trends, puffed sleeves are staying firmly on the style scene.